Upcoming Retreat Dates

 At some retreats, participants will have the option to have a 7 minute 1:1 dharma chat in a private setting with one of our Practice Leaders during the sitting and walking meditation portions of the retreat.
 This is an opportunity for you to clarify, articulate, or ask about some aspect of your practice, a circumstance in your life, or something you are experiencing.
 You are welcome to share whatever you like and welcome to not share what you want to keep private.
 We’re here to listen and reflect, not to offer unsolicited advice.

-Dharma chats will start after the first sitting period, beginning with the next person counterclockwise from the timekeeper.
+Dharma chats will start after the first sitting period, usually beginning with the next person counterclockwise from the timekeeper.
+You are free to accept the chat or pass.

 Circle Etiquette